What to do in and around St Lucia, South Africa

 Luxury tented village in St Lucia

-St. Lucia itself is very small, but because it is situated at the edge of the iSimangaliso wetlands, there is so much to do in the area.
-It is a very relaxed and laid back village and therefore the perfect place for some rest.
+St Lucia itself is very small, but because it is situated at the edge of the iSimangaliso wetlands, there is so much to do in the area.
+It is a very relaxed and laid-back village and therefore the perfect place for some rest.
 To enjoy both the activities and the relaxation, we recommend spending 3 to 4 days in the area.
-This way, you have enough time to do different activities and at the same time enjoy the laid back atmosphere of St. Lucia.
+This way, you have enough time to do different activities and at the same time enjoy the laid-back atmosphere of St Lucia, South Africa.

 Win-Win for everyone